Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 September 2024 08.50.24 UTC
+- WIB: Selasa, 24 September 2024 09.53.56 UTC
-- WITA: Selasa, 24 September 2024 09.50.24 UTC
+- WITA: Selasa, 24 September 2024 10.53.56 UTC
-- WIT: Selasa, 24 September 2024 10.50.24 UTC
+- WIT: Selasa, 24 September 2024 11.53.56 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship